 - engineering

 Like free online college courses for adults, these professional development classes are often free to audit but may come with an additional charge if you desire a certificate of completion or other verification that you’ve taken the course.
 Sometimes, an employer may require that you show proof that you’ve successfully met all course requirements, or you may want some sort of evidence of professional development to give you an edge when applying for a promotion or new role, for instance.
-Whatever your situation, there are options to fit your needs.

 Free Online Courses for Personal Development

-Sometimes we forget that learning has implications beyond academia or career pursuits.
-In fact, there are many free online learning opportunities that can boost our wellness, relationships, and other aspects of personal development.
+There are many free online learning opportunities that can boost our wellness, relationships, and other aspects of personal development.
 For example, the second most popular free online course of all time is The Science of Well-Being, offered through Coursera and Yale University.
 Other popular and free online courses for adults interested in self-improvement include:

 - Learning How to Learn: Powerful Mental Tools to Help You Master Tough Subjects